ucsc/site-slugstrong/support-for-students/campus-services.md

   <tr>
     <td><b>Seymour Marine Discovery Center</b></td>
-    <td>The Seymour Center is opening outdoors on Saturday, April 24, with a special member preview day on Saturday, April 17.
+    <td>The Seymour Center is now open outdoors on Saturdays from 11 a.m. – 2 p.m.
 Guests can explore the fascinating world of marine science and conservation through a variety of outdoor activities.
 </td>
     <td><a href="https://seymourcenter.ucsc.edu/">Website</a></td>
   </tr>